-Click Reading under the Settings menu in WordPress, find the checkbox labeled “Discourage search engines from indexing this site,” and make sure it’s not checked.
+Click Reading under the Settings In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More in WordPress, find the checkbox labeled “Discourage search engines from indexing this site,” and make sure it’s not checked.

 It’s off by default, but since it’s just a checkbox it’d be pretty easy to enable it by accident—so be careful about that.

 One of the first things I do with every new site is customize the permalink structure.